YtoTech/latex-on-http/README.md

 ### `GET:/packages/<packgeName>`

-Get information on a Latex package, including whether it is installed or not.
+Get information on a LaTeX package, including whether it is installed or not.

 >  Request